Instructional Policies & Curriculum Committee

 THE CURRICULUM COMMITTEE: ROLE, STRUCTURE, DUTIES, AND STANDARDS OF GOOD PRACTICE

 The Academic Senate for California Community Colleges

-2. Achieve goals goals for transfer degrees based on Transfer Model Curriculum *TMC) as established by SB 1440.
+2. Achieve goals for transfer degrees based on Transfer Model Curriculum (TMC) as established by the CCCCO.

 The IPCC will meet six